VISION THERAPY

 In some cases, yes.
 Vision therapy is not covered by any vision plans--these plans are structured for eyeglasses and contact lenses, not medical vision services.

-Your major medical insurance may cover vision therapy and if it does so, it is generally included in the same category as physical therapy or occupational therapy.
 Our office provides our therapy through our sister corporation, St. Louis Vision Therapy, and we are not in network providers for vision therapy services.
 However, we are happy to assist you in submitting to your insurance for reimbursement and can provide you with the forms for easy submission.
 All of your vision therapy follow up visits with the doctor are eligible to be submitted through your medical insurance.

 My doctor says vision therapy doesn't work.
 Is there any research for this type of treatment?